-Travel to change the world’s mission is to shine a spotlight on amazing responsible and sustainable travel initiatives to help people travel more mindfully.
+Travel to change the world’s mission is to shine a spotlight on amazing responsible and sustainable travel initiatives to help more people travel with purpose.

 A few years ago, I realised I had an ethical dilemma on my hands.

 The honest answer was that while I could come up with some good stuff, for me, it simply wasn’t enough.

 Today, travel is the biggest industry in the world.
 It’s never been more accessible and cheaper for the world to travel more often, to more places.

 But while this is all fantastic, what negative impact does all this travelling have on the world?

 “What if we use the power of travel to positively change the world?”